 Stony Brook is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of New York.
-With a population of 13,827 people and four constituent neighborhoods, Stony Brook is the 140th largest community in New York.
+With a population of 13,467 people and five constituent neighborhoods, Stony Brook is the 145th largest community in New York.

-Stony Brook is a decidedly white-collar town, with fully 93.06% of the workforce employed in white-collar jobs, well above the national average.
+Stony Brook is a decidedly white-collar town, with fully 89.69% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Stony Brook is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Stony Brook who work in teaching (13.98%), healthcare (13.30%), and management occupations (11.00%).
+There are especially a lot of people living in Stony Brook who work in teaching (17.52%), sales jobs (11.22%), and office and administrative support (10.84%).

 Also of interest is that Stony Brook has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.37% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Stony Brook telecommute to their jobs.
+Overall, about 11.11% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Stony Brook is a great place for families with children to consider.
 First of all, many other families with children live here, making Stony Brook a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Stony Brook has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Stony Brook’s overall crime rate is lower than average for the country.